 We would like to inform the TRA that the reference to ETSI EN 302 500-1 in Article 2(6) of the regulation can be removed.
 ETSI EN 302 500-1, which previously covered UWB location tracking systems, has now been incorporated into the ETSI EN 302 065 series of standards harmonized for UWB devices.
 Specifically, the relevant requirements are now covered in ETSI EN 302 065-2 for UWB location tracking devices.
 As such, the separate reference to ETSI EN 302 500-1 is no longer necessary, as compliance with the appropriate part of ESTSI EN 302 065 sufficiently covers the relevant technical requirements for UWB location tracking systems.
 We recommend updating Article 2(6) to refer only to the ETSI EN 302 065 series of standards, which comprehensively covers the various types of UWB devices and applications.

-In addition, we encourage TRA to consider adopting additional updates reflected in the 2022 update of ECC Decision (06)04, including the enhanced indoor scenarios as detailed in Annex 1.3.2.
-Specifically, we suggest including the following technical parameters for indoor UWB devices supporting radiodetermination, location tracking, tracing, or data acquisition applications in this frequency range:

-Maximum mean e.i.r.p. spectral density: -31.3 dBm/MHz

-Maximum peak e.i.r.p. (defined in 50 MHz): 10 dBm

-Duty cycle: limited to maximum 5% per second

-These parameters are based on extensive sharing and compatibility studies documented in ECC Report 327, which demonstrates that the enhanced indoor power does not cause harmful interference to existing services.
-The report shows that, with appropriate limitations on duty cycle and usage conditions, these higher power levels can be accommodated without compromising the protection of incumbent services.
-Including these provisions would align the TRA’s regulations with the latest European framework for UWB devices and enable innovative indoor applications that require only slightly higher power levels for optimal performance.

 Conclusion

-IEEE 802 LMSC thanks TRA for the opportunity to provide this submission and respectfully requests to consider updating Article 2(6) to refer only to the ETSI EN 302 065 series of standards and adopting additional uses of UWB applications as reflected in the 2022 update of ECC Decision (06)04.
+IEEE 802 LMSC thanks TRA for the opportunity to provide this submission and respectfully requests to consider updating Article 2(6) to refer only to the ETSI EN 302 065 series of standards.

 Respectfully submitted